Restoration Projects

 Funding has also been provided for the restoration of the entrance to the clubhouse at No. 7 Park, and a major renovation to the main entranceway at No. 8.

 The Foundation has just agreed to fund the repair and replacement of the cast stone that can be seen along the roofline, as well as the professional services required to oversee and bid out the work.
-At the same time, we are investigating the need for restoration and repair of the ironwork on the façade of the building, and the brickwork to which it is attached.

 The Foundation has provided a generous grant to the Friends of the Boston Public Garden for the maintenance of the nearby Robert Gould Shaw and Massachusetts 54th Regiment Memorial, which commemorates one of the first Black regiments in the American Civil War.
 Robert Gould Shaw, its commander, was born into a prominent abolitionist family in Boston, and died leading his men into battle in 1863.